Coleen Nolan

-Coleen Patricia Nolan (born 12 March 1965) is an English–Irish singer, television personality and author.
+Coleen Patricia Nolan (born 12 March 1965) is a British singer, television personality and author.
 She was a member of the Anglo-Irish girl group the Nolans, in which she sang with her sisters.
 With over 30 million records sold worldwide, The Nolans are one of the world's biggest-selling girl groups.

 Since 2000, Nolan has been a regular panellist on the ITV talk show Loose Women.
 From 2001 to 2002, she co-presented the ITV daytime show This Morning, and later returned to the show from 2010 to 2012 as a presenter of the interactive hub segments.
 In 2009, she competed on the fourth series of the ITV show Dancing on Ice, in which she finished in fourth place.
 In 2012, Nolan appeared on the tenth series of the Channel 5 reality series Celebrity Big Brother, finishing as runner-up.
 She returned to Celebrity Big Brother in 2017, winning the nineteenth series.